vaibhavkarve/distribution-algebra/README.md

 To get started on using this package,

-1. Istall Python 3.10 or higher.
+1. Install Python 3.10 or higher.
 2.  `python3.10 -m pip install distribution-algebra`
 3. Use it in a python script (or interactive REPL)